 - Difficulty: Moderate

-Glendhu Bay Track is a well-trodden and popular walking track that follows Lake Wanaka’s shoreline.
-Start the track at Ruby Island Road parking lot, just a 7-minute drive from Wanaka township.
+The Glendhu Bay Track is a well-trodden and popular walking track that follows Lake Wanaka’s shoreline.
+You can start the track at the roadside parking by the base of the trail, just a 7-minute drive from Wanaka township.

-It’s considered a moderate hike – it is mostly a flat easy walk but there are some steep uphill climbs.
+It’s considered a moderate hike – for the most part, the trail is flat and easy, but there are some steep uphill climbs.

 Worth noting is that mountain biking is permitted on this track, so, be sure to keep your eyes peeled for cyclists.

-15. West Matukituki Track to Mt Aspring Hut
+15. West Matukituki Track to Mt Aspiring Hut

 - Distance: 18 km (11.1 miles)